apoclyps/my-dev-space/lambdas/README.md

 #### `farsetlabs:producer:invoke`

 Invoke the lambda on AWS.
-As this lambda creates files in S3, you should see new ICS files created with the data pulled from the Farset Labs calendar.
+As this lambda creates files in S3, you should see new JSON files created with the data pulled from the Farset Labs calendar.

 #### `farsetlabs:producer:invoke-local`